masuidrive/ti-evernote-api/README.md

 ### iOS

-* Implemented all services, structs, enums, const values
-* I'll test file upload
+* Completed!
 * It's worked on 1.7.5 and 1.8.0.1

 ### Android

-Not yet
+* wokring on 'android' branch

 ## Documents